39 verified secrets

 Magnum Midway / Magnum XL-200

-The "pretzel turnaround" (curving left toward Lake Erie, then left again into a tunnel) followed by three consecutive airtime hills has a cult following.
-When trim brakes are dialed back, the second and third hills produce up to 5 seconds of sustained weightlessness.
+The "pretzel turnaround" (curving left toward Lake Erie, then left again into a tunnel) leads into the return run's airtime hills.
+When the trim brakes are dialed back, fans rank the ejector airtime here among the best on any coaster.
 The trim brake intensity is a perennial fan discussion topic.

 🏎ïļ Top Thrill 2